Dealing with any student debt is challenging, but what about when the amount is simply overwhelming?

 Phase 1: Starting Your Repayment Journey

 Truth be told, any student loan debt can seem massive and overwhelming.
 But when you’re dealing with a six-figure amount, it can feel paralyzing.
 As you’ve heard before, every journey starts with one step.
-Here are the first steps you can take:
+Here are the first steps you can take in paying off student loans:

 Understand your loans.